codevonnie/fourthyearproject/README.md

 MemberMe is a Membership Sytem designed for Businesses.
 It enables them to manage new/old members, help speed up the process of check-ins and help find members in Distress faster using Geolocation via Google Maps.

 # Project Dissertation
-The project dissertation can be found [here](https://github.com/codevonnie/fourthyearproject/blob/master/Dissertation.pdf).
+The project dissertation can be found [HERE](https://github.com/codevonnie/fourthyearproject/blob/master/Dissertation.pdf).

+# Project Screen cast

+A screen cast demonstrating the projects features and functionality can be found [HERE](https://youtu.be/KZUqt7QmrgU)

 # Project Structure
 The Project Was Broken up into Four Main Branches: